 Norse Mythology: Tales of Powerful Feline Spirits

 Norse mythology brings us some of the most dramatic and powerful cat mythology names, perfect for cats with bold personalities or impressive physical presence.
-The Norse tradition includes actual cats in their divine stories, making these names particularly fitting for our feline friends.
+The Norse tradition includes actual cats in their divine stories, making these names particularly fitting.

 Freyja, the Norse goddess of love and fertility, traveled in a chariot pulled by two large cats named Bygul and Trjegul.
 This connection makes Freyja an incredibly appropriate choice for female cats who display strong, independent personalities.
 The cats themselves, Bygul (meaning “bee gold” or “honey”) and Trjegul (meaning “tree gold” or “amber”), offer unique options that directly connect to feline mythology.